-Erythronium can be grown from either seeds or corms; if growing from corms then they should be burried about 7 to 10 cm deep in the autumn.
+Erythronium can be grown from either seeds or corms.
+If growing from corms then they should be burried about 7 to 10 cm (3 to 4 inches) deep in the autumn.

 These should then be wrapped in a black bag, then placed in the refrigerator for three weeks.
 The flats should then be sank into a shady area and covered with glass.

-Once established it is important to keep the soil nice and moist.
-Following flowering the plant dies back completely, and should be covered in top soil at the end of summer.
+Once established, it is important to keep the soil nice and moist.
+Following flowering, the plant dies back completely, and should be covered in top soil at the end of summer.

 To maintain fresh plants, they should be divided every four years.
 This is also a good way of propagating new Chamise Lily plants.